codekult/adventures-of-lambda-in-JS/README.md

 # Adventures of lambda in JS

-List of resources related to Functional Programming in JS.
+List of curated resources related to Functional Programming in JS.

 ## Get your hands dirty
 Learn while dropping some code.
 Practical and interactive exercises.